Use Blackboard Forms for Unit Evaluation

 See the template information included in the Guidance and Support for Staff section of your unit.

-I populated the placeholder items in the different sections of my unit and provided students with all essential information.
+I populated the placeholder items in the different sections of my course and provided students with all essential information.

 In Unit Introduction and Resources, students should be able to find: